charleennewland/blog/kaizen_workshop_2.md

 **Navigating the Practical Jungle of Value Stream Mapping**

 Now that we've discussed the theoretical background, let's explore the practical steps needed to create a VSM.
-We'll use a call center with made up figures as our example.
+We'll use a call center with made-up figures as our example.
 As the needs of the customers of this call center have developed, the team recognizes the need to improve and elevate the services.

 Picture this: with colorful sticky notes, markers, and a whiteboard at hand, you and your team are all set to tackle the task of creating the Value Stream Map.
 If you find yourselves unsure of the next steps, don't worry — I'm here to help guide you through the process.